Godzilla, Mothra, King Ghidorah: Giant Monsters All Out Attack (2001) – Review

 Advertisements

-So despite one of the most unwieldy titles in movies history (for the sake of my sanity I’ll refer to it a GMK from here on in, Yeah?), this Godzilla entry has a lot of weight on its dorsal spines…
+Despite being burdened with one of the most needlessly unwieldy titles in movies history, Godzilla, Mothra, King Ghidorah: Giant Monsters All Out Attack (for the sake of both my sanity and my typing finger I’ll refer to it a GMK from here on in, yeah?), managed to place some much needed weight on the glowing dorsal spikes of the Millenium Era of Toho.

 Advertisements